See what the IHS Markit Score report has to say about Deckers Outdoor Corp.

 - ETFs holding this stock are seeing positive inflows

-Short interest is moderate for DECK with between 5 and 10% of shares outstanding currently on loan.
-This represents an increase in short interest as investors who seek to profit from falling equity prices added to their short positions on December 26.
+Short interest is low for DECK with fewer than 5% of shares on loan.
+Additionally, this was an improvement in sentiment as investors who seek to profit from falling equity prices reduced their short positions on December 27.

 ETF/Index ownership | Positive